kfjahnke/envutil/README.md

 is taken as moving the camera to the right, pitch is taken as upward movement, and roll as a clockwise rotation.
 Note that the orientation of the *virtual camera* is modified; when looking at the resulting images, objects seen on them seem to move the opposite way.
-Negative values hove the opposite effect.
+Negative values have the opposite effect.
-Panorama photographers: to envutil nadir patches, pass --pitch -90 These angles are known as the 'Euler Angles' and are easy to understand, as opposed to the quaternions which envutil uses internally to represent rotations.
+Panorama photographers: to extract nadir patches, pass --pitch -90 These angles are known as the 'Euler Angles' and are easy to understand, as opposed to the quaternions which envutil uses internally to represent rotations.